How to Buy BP Stock in 2021

 Learn How to Buy BP Stocks in 3 Easy Steps

-Find a broker
+Find a Broker

-BP is a vertically integrated oil company that generates revenue through three segments Upstream, Downstream, and Rosneft partnership.
+BP is a vertically integrated oil company that generates revenue through three segments: Upstream, Downstream, and Rosneft partnership.
 The Upstream segment is focused on the exploration of oil and natural gas, including production.
-The midstream segment deals with the transportation, storage, processing, and marketing of crude products.
-The Rosneft segment, on the other hand, engages in investment activities for the company.
+The midstream segment deals with the transportation, storage, processing, and marketing of crude products and services.
+The Rosneft segment engages in investment activities for the company.

-The downstream segment is the most profitable division of the company with more than 70% of its profits being generated in Europe and the United States.
+The downstream segment is the most profitable division of the company, with more than 70% of its profits being generated in Europe and the United States.
 In 2019, BP reported that the upstream segment generated $54.5 billion in revenue, while their downstream segment brought in $250.9 billion.

 In 2020, BP reported $179 billion in total revenues with a loss of $20bn.
 Due to the effect of the pandemic, the company has doubled its focus on renewable energy sources.
 Through its subsidiary, BP Green, the company is developing infrastructure for renewable energy and is positioning itself to profit from the inevitable global energy transition.